 The notes do not guarantee any return of principal.
-The return on the notes at maturity is linked to the performance of the index and changes in the exchange rate and will depend on whether the final index level is less than the initial index level by more than 10%, which includes any loss caused by a change in the exchange rate.
-Your investment will be exposed to loss on a leveraged basis if the final index level is less than the initial index level by more than 10%, which includes any loss caused by a change in the exchange rate.
-For every 1% that the final index level is less than the initial index level by more than 10%, which includes any loss caused by a change in the exchange rate.
-For every 1% that the final index level is less than the initial index level by more than 10%, you will lose an amount equal to approximately 1.1111% of the principal amount of your notes.
+The return on the notes at maturity is linked to the performance of the index and changes in the exchange rate and will depend on whether the final index level is less than the initial index level.
+Your investment will be exposed to loss if the final index level is less than the initial index level, which includes any loss caused by a change in the exchange rate.
+For every 1% that the final index level is less than the initial index level, you will lose an amount equal to 1% of the principal amount of your notes.
 Accordingly, you could lose some or all of your initial investment at maturity.
 Also, the market price of your notes prior to the stated maturity date may be significantly lower than the purchase price you pay for your notes.
 Consequently, if you sell your notes before the stated maturity date, you may receive far less than the amount of your investment in the notes.